 Sruti Bandlamuri, Founder and Editor, Photographer

-Sruti Bandlamuri is a senior at Catalina Foothills High School in Tucson, Arizona.
+Sruti Bandlamuri is an undergraduate student at Union College.
 Initially a writer for the Young Minds Advocacy mental health blog, she was inspired to launch The Outpatient Project while compiling photo interviews for a post featuring the internal perspectives of teenagers.
 Interviewing her peers revealed that everyone has an unvocalized narrative that molds their unique perspective on mental and physical health, and her resolve to give those narratives and perspectives a platform for expression materialized as The Outpatient Project.
 When not running The Outpatient Project, Sruti can be found practicing Bharatanatyam (Indian classical dance) or playing sports.

 Xiao Glahn, Technical Director and Photographer

-Xiao Glahn attends Catalina Foothills High School as a senior.
+Xiao Glahn is an undergraduate student at The University of Arizona.
 Xiao enjoys learning about people from diverse backgrounds and listening to their stories.
 She takes pleasure in yoga, food and exploring different places.

 Meghana Bandlamuri, Social Media Director